Chris Dwyer: Kansas City Royals

 The Kansas City Royals chose Dwyer in the fourth round, and he signed with Kansas City, receiving a $1.45 million signing bonus.

-In 2010, Dwyer pitched for the Wilmington Blue Rocks of the Class A-Advanced Carolina League.
+In 2010, Dwyer pitched for the Wilmington Blue Rocks of the High-A Carolina League.
 Dwyer was rated the 83rd best prospect in baseball by Baseball America prior to the 2011 season, and was invited to Royals' spring training in 2012.
-Dwyer played for the Omaha Storm Chasers of the Class AAA Pacific Coast League (PCL) in 2013.
+Dwyer played for the Omaha Storm Chasers of the Triple-A Pacific Coast League (PCL) in 2013.
 After Omaha won the PCL championship, Dwyer pitched to victory in the Triple-A Baseball National Championship Game.
 He retired the first twenty batters he faced without allowing a baserunner, and won the game's most valuable player award.
 The Royals promoted Dwyer to the major leagues following the game.
 Dwyer saw two innings as a relief pitcher without earning any runs.

 Dwyer was designated for assignment by the Royals on September 1, 2014.
 Part of the reason for the demotion was for Dwyer to gain more experience as a relief pitcher since he had previously been a starting pitcher.

+In 2015, Dwyer spent the entire season with the Triple-A Omaha Storm Chasers, posting a 3-3 record and 4.01 ERA with 63 strikeouts in 92.0 innings pitched across 33 games (10 starts).
+He elected free agency following the season on November 6, 2015.